2022 California Proposition 1: Constitutional amendment procedure

 Any amendment to the Constitution of California requires the passage of a California ballot proposition by a simple majority of the voters.
-A constitutional amendment may be placed on the ballot by either a two-thirds vote in the California State Legislature or though an initiative attaining signatures equal to eight percent of the votes cast in the last gubernatorial election through the exercise of the initiative power by the voters.
+A constitutional amendment may be placed on the ballot by either a two-thirds vote in the California State Legislature, or though an initiative attaining signatures equal to eight percent of the votes cast in the last gubernatorial election through the exercise of the initiative power by the voters.

 California abortion law

-In the first session of the California State Legislature in 1850, the legislature passed the Crimes and Punishments Act, which criminalized an abortion under all circumstances except to save a woman's life.
-The State Legislature amended California's abortion law in 1967 with the Therapeutic Abortion Act, signed by Governor Ronald Reagan in June, which extended the right to an abortion to women in cases of rape and incest up to 20 weeks of pregnancy.
+In the first session of the California State Legislature in 1850, the legislature passed the Crimes and Punishments Act, which criminalized an abortion in all circumstances except to save a woman's life.
+The State Legislature amended California's abortion law in 1967 with the Therapeutic Abortion Act, signed by Governor Ronald Reagan in June, which extended the right to an abortion in cases of rape and incest up to 20 weeks of pregnancy.
 In 1969, the California Supreme Court issued a ruling in People v.
 Belous that upheld the right to an abortion and struck down section 274 of the California Penal Code, which had defined the punishment for people who provided, supplied, or administered an abortion.
 The state voted in 1972 to pass Proposition 11, which amended the state constitution to include a right to privacy.
 Through Proposition 11, the California Supreme Court ruled in Committee to Defend Reproductive Rights v.
 Myers in 1981 that the constitutionally protected right to privacy included the right to choose whether to have an abortion, preventing Medi-Cal from restricting abortion coverage.